memogarcia/OpenStack/services/openstack/neutron/README.md

 * [config/config-linuxbridge-agent.json](config/config-linuxbridge-agent.json) to map to `/etc/neutron/plugins/ml2/linuxbridge_agent.ini`
 * [config/config-dhcp-agent.json](config/config-dhcp-agent.json) to map to `/etc/neutron/dhcp_agent.ini`

-Before the service is running, create a docker network that will act as a provider for neutron:
+Before the service is running, create a docker network that will act as a provider network in OpenStack:

     docker network create openstack-provider-net \
         --driver=bridge \